Do you frequently glance around the room, only feel like people staring right at you?

 9) They’re bored

-Have you ever found yourself so bored that you just zone out in the moment and stare at everyone else around you?
+Have you ever found yourself so bored that you just zone out at the moment and stare at everyone else around you?

 Surely, you’ve experienced this before.